MasahikoSawada/walker/README.md

 typedef void (*WalkerCallbackSmgr_cb) (XLogReaderState *record);
 ```

 # FAQ
 * Is the WALker same as logical decoding plugin?
-  * No. The Logical decoding plugins cannot retrieve WALs of wihch correponding transaction is rollbacked or aborted.
+  * No, at least now.
+The Logical decoding plugins cannot retrieve WALs of wihch correponding transaction is rollbacked or aborted.
 Also, logical decoding plugin's function are invoked at commit of the transaction.
-On the other hand, WALker simply read through all WAL record including both aborted record and committed record.
+On the other hand, WALker reads through all WAL record including both aborted record and committed record.
+Also, WALker doesn't put a restriction regarding GUC parameters.
 * What can we use WALker for?
   * I think WALker has unlimited possibilities.
 This repository has a sample plugin called `heatmap`.
-This plugin collect gerbage information of all heap and generate heat map which helps us to reclaim garbage more effeciency.
-Also, WALker doesn't put a restriction regarding GUC parameters.
+This plugin collect garbage information of all heap and generate heat map which helps us to reclaim garbage more effeciency.